-Because the IRS requires public disclosure of donors who have contributed to private foundations, you can find that information in the "Who's Who" section of the grantmaker profile on Foundation Directory Online (FDO).
-You can also enter a person's name in FDO's "Who's Who" search filter.
+Because the IRS requires public disclosure of donors who have contributed to private foundations, you can find that information in the "Who's Who" section of the grantmaker profile on Foundation Directory.
+You can also enter a person's name in Foundation Directory's "Who's Who" search filter.

 Foundation and corporate donations

 Finding the private foundations that give money to a particular nonprofit is much easier to research.
 Private foundations, including private corporate foundations, must publicly disclose all of their grants in their annual tax filings.

 You can use Foundation Directory to research foundations and see which nonprofits they give grants to.
 If you're interested in a specific nonprofit or grantmaker, enter it in the Organization Name field.
 You can also do a general search by subject and geography.
 All types of foundations, including corporate foundations, will appear in your results.

 But you won't find all corporate giving that way.
 If a corporation gives money to a nonprofit directly rather than through a corporate foundation, it is not subject to public disclosure rules.
 Foundation Directory simplifies your search by providing information on more than 7,500 of these corporate giving programs.
 Type "Corporate Giving Programs" into the Organization Type field and click on corresponding box below.
 You will also see a list of nonprofits that received funds from these programs.

 Some other resources for finding out about donations to a particular nonprofit: